-Travel through the cosmos as high-resolution video technology projects images of planets, stars, meteors, solar systems and entire galaxies on the domed surface of the Burke Baker Planetarium – named one of the six best planetariums to visit in the United States by geeksugar.
+Travel through the cosmos as high-resolution video technology projects images of planets, stars, meteors, solar systems and entire galaxies on the domed surface of the Burke Baker Planetarium.

 Did You Know?

-The dome theatre is also used to train NASA Space Shuttle astronauts in identifying starfields!
+The dome theatre was also used to train NASA Space Shuttle astronauts in identifying starfields!

 The latest digital technology has transformed planetariums from rooms with star-filled roofs to immersive digital dome theaters able to carry audiences from the Big Bang to the nucleus of a cell.
 The Museum has also added one upgrade to its full-dome system each year – improving the quality of each successive visit.